The Power of the Doctor: Filming

 Durdle Door in Dorset served as the backdrop for the regeneration scene.

 "The Power of the Doctor" was directed by Jamie Magnus Stone.
 It was filmed in Cardiff in September and October 2021.
 Production was impacted by the COVID-19 pandemic.
 Among the musical cues heard in the episode is "Rasputin" by Germany-based pop and Eurodisco group Boney M. which was originally released in 1978.
 The Master, disguised as Rasputin, uses the song to accompany his impending transformation.
 Dhawan noted that he was given only "one or two takes" for the set piece, "and we didn't have that long to shoot it".
 He later said he misread the original script and was not actually instructed to dance while the song was being played.

 The backdrop for the regeneration scene was filmed with a drone at Durdle Door in Dorset.
 Whittaker's filming for the scene took place on a green screen at Roath Lock Studios.
-The Lulworth Estate, which owns the location, was not informed of the context of the scene when granting permission for the shoot.
+The Lulworth Estate, which owns Durdle Door, was not informed of the context of the scene when granting permission for the shoot.
 After the episode's broadcast, they expressed concern that it would encourage viewers to place themselves in danger as well as add a burden to their employees and emergency rescue services.
 The estate considered banning the BBC from future filming at the location.
 Whittaker and Gill concluded filming their scenes by 13 October, with Whittaker's last-filmed scene being the Doctor's regeneration.
 The episode was in picture lock by February 2022.
 Post-production and visual effects work continued into 2022 under the working title "the Centenary Special".
 Tennant's portion of the regeneration was filmed on a green screen on 13 May 2022 at Bad Wolf Studios, where sound stages had since relocated.
-Rachel Talalay directed Tennant's scene as Stone was unavailable due to conflicting filming in Australia.
+Rachel Talalay directed Tennant's scene as Stone was unavailable due to conflicting filming of another production in Australia.